-Moodlerooms is a course management system that allows students and faculty to interact online in much more dynamic ways than our previous system.
+D2L Brightspace is a course management system that allows students and faculty to interact online in much more dynamic ways than our previous system.
 This program includes the ability to easily link course materials to online resources, create assignments that can be graded within the program, deliver exams in various formats, and post course materials that are visually appealing.
-Faculty members desiring to enhance their instruction in classes, whether online, face-to-face or a hybrid of the two, can do so through Moodlerooms (Please note: The faculty portal is no longer available for use in this capacity).
-For more information on Moodlerooms, contact Scott Harwood at 518.891.2915 ext 1246 or sharwood@nccc.edu or Sarah Maroun at 518.891.2915, ext.1243 or smaroun@nccc.edu.
-For technical issues with Moodlerooms, contact Scott Harwood via the helpdesk@nccc.edu or sharwood@nccc.edu.
+Faculty members desiring to enhance their instruction in classes, whether online, face-to-face or a hybrid of the two, can do so through D2L Brightspace (Please note: The faculty portal is no longer available for use in this capacity).
+For more information on D2L Brightspace, contact the Help Desk at helpdesk@nccc.edu.
 (Please note that helpdesk@nccc.edu is the best way to contact IT for various needs.
-That email address goes to all full-time IT staff:)
+That email address goes to all full-time IT staff.)
+We also have access to the SUNY Help Desk, which has been instrumental in helping faculty across the SUNY system transition to the new D2L Brightspace system.
+They can be reached at SUNY System transition to the new D2L Brightspace system.
+This service will connect you with someone at SUNY System not local to our college.